United States Doctorate in Neuroscience On Campus Programs & Degrees

 - Molecular and cellular, exploring the proteins, genes, and other molecules associated with neuron function

-- Behavioral, examining the brain processes and areas underlying the behavior of humans and animals.
+- Behavioral, examining the brain processes and areas underlying the behavior of

 - Clinical, medical specialists such as neurologists and psychiatrists use basic neuroscience research findings to explore treating and preventing neurological disorders and rehabilitating patients whose nervous system has been injured or damaged